robertknight/duckface/README.md

  2. Run `duckface.rb Stringer.if.h` to create the `Stringer` class, which is an interface pointer that can wrap any object which has a compatible `toString()` method.

- 3. Use the generated `Stringer` class to wrap a suitable class:
+ 3. Now we'll use the generated `Stringer` class to wrap another class which matches the interface by having a compatible `toString()` method, but doesn't explicitly declare that it implements the `Stringer` interface.

         #include "Stringer.h"
         #include <iostream>